How important is it to be clean? Surah An-Nisa (Surah 4 – The Women) states:

-We saw how the words of Isa al Masih (PBUH) had power teach with authority, to heal people, and even to control nature.
-He also taught to expose the condition of our hearts – to cause us to examine our inner person as well as the outer.
-We are familiar with outer cleanliness, which is why wudu before prayers is performed and why eating halal meat is practiced.
-The prophet Muhammad (PBUH), according to hadith said that
+We saw how the words of Isa al Masih (PBUH) had the power to teach with authority, to heal people, and even to control nature.
+He also taught us to expose the condition of our hearts!
+In other words, it causes us to examine our inner person as well as the outer.
+We are familiar with outer cleanliness, which is why wudu is performed before prayers and halal meat is practised.
+The prophet Muhammad (PBUH), according to the hadith said that:

 “Cleanliness is half of faith…”(Muslim Ch.
 1 Book 002, Number 0432)

 The Prophet Isa al Masih (PBUH) also wanted us to think about the other half – that of our inner cleanliness.
-This is important because though humans can see the outside cleanliness of other people, for Allah it is different – He also sees the inner.
-When one of the kings of Judah who outwardly kept all the religious obligations, but did not keep his inner heart clean the prophet of that time came with this message:
+This is important because though humans can see the outside cleanliness of other people, but Allah sees the inner.
+When one of the kings of Judah outwardly kept all the religious obligations, but did not keep his inner heart clean the prophet of that time came with this message:

 For the eyes of the Lord range throughout the earth to strengthen those whose hearts are fully committed to him.(2 Chronicles 16:9 of Zabur)

 As that message declared, inner cleanliness has to do with our ‘hearts’ – the ‘you’ that thinks, feels, decides, submits or disobeys, and controls the tongue.
 The prophets of Zabur taught that it was the thirst of our hearts that was at the root of our sin.
 Our hearts are so important that Isa al Masih (PBUH) emphasized this in his teaching by contrasting it with our outer cleanliness.
 Here is how the Injil records the different times that he taught about inner cleanliness:

 Clean the Inside as well as the Outside